What is a cylinder head gasket, what does it do, and what are the symptoms that it’s going bad? Is it expensive to replace?

-Detecting the problem in the gasket at an early stage will help you avoid high-cost engine issues in the future.
+- Detecting the problem in the gasket at an early stage will help you avoid high-cost engine issues in the future.
 Get a professional, as much as possible, to do the necessary repair.

 If for some reasons you cannot completely fix a burst head cylinder gasket, here's a quick fix to keep your car running a few more kilometres.

 Not every case of burst head gasket can be solved by this temporary fix, though.
-So if overheating persists, head on to the nearest service station.
+So, if overheating persists, head on to the nearest service station.